 Council meetings are held on the 1st and 3rd Monday of each month at the Mt Barker Council Chambers.
 Agendas and minutes are available on the Council web site.

 Agendas papers are available on the Council's web site by the Thursday before each meeting.

-The Farmer's Market is now operating from Mann Street adjacent to the old Council Chambers.
-Come along and purchase fresh, locally grown produce from the many stall holders.
-The Market operates each Saturday morning until 12pm.
+The Farmer's Market operates from Mann Street adjacent to the old Council Chambers.
+Come along and purchase fresh, produce from the many stall holders.
+The Market operates each Saturday morning.